Cheap Beauty Green Beauty

 Learn to love your natural look

 I have a story here.
 My sister has super thick, curly hair.
 The kind that, if it were long, would rest in ringlets down her back.
 The kind that other people spend $100 per perm to try and achieve.
-Now she has accepted her hair and decided not to fight nature, but when she was a teenager and everone had Farrah Fawcett wings, straight was the look.
+Now she has accepted her hair and decided not to fight nature, but when she was a teenager and everyone had Farrah Fawcett wings, straight was the look.
 So she would spend money and time trying to chemically straighten her hair, which was mostly an exercise in futility!

 Learn to accept your natural face.
 Freckles are cute and don’t have to be covered up.
 Curly hair is beautiful and doesn’t have to be straightened.
 Ask your hairdresser to help you choose a style that works with your facial shape and hair texture.
 The more you try to change your natural look the more money and time you’ll spend.

-Now- what are your cheap beauty tips?
+Now- what are your simple beauty tips?

-7 Responses to “Cheap Beauty Green Beauty”
+9 Responses to Cheap Beauty Green Beauty

 I have totally fallen in love with the no-shampoo method.
 I use baking soda to wash my hair and lemon juice in water to rinse.
 I have been doing it for three months and I absolutly love it!!!!